|

 the United States Army at twenty and was never sent overseas, but

-spent most of my time at Fort Sill protecting southern Oklahoma from
+spent most of my time at Fort Sill, Oklahoma.
+I

 graduated with a B.S. in English in 1956 and went into teaching to